-If you feel the task of documenting you business processes is too big a project, maybe think about doing it another way.
-Yes it is a big project and can be a little boring if we are honest but processes tend to be key part of business success.
+If you feel the task of documenting your business processes is too big a project, maybe think about doing it another way.
+Yes, it is a big project and can be a little boring if we are honest but processes tend to be a key part of business success.
 The value of that business knowledge can be harnessed to increase productivity as well as a continuity plan.

 Why not document them to be used all the time?
 Do all members of staff know how to do a task the best way every time, in the correct order?
 Can new team members just follow checklists with guides to allow them to step into their new role easily?
 Allocating tasks to the best person for the job?
 While helping plan workflow better.

 Documented processes can be used in daily work life.
 Leverage the power of business knowledge.

 Why use a cloud service not just an external hard drive and pop it into a safe?
 Cloud services offer site backup and potentially in another part of the World.

 SAAS companies like Checkify base products and services around the power of Microsoft Azure, Google Cloud or Amazon AWS to offer huge processing power and give you secure off site backup.
 Whilst offering high availability across the Globe as data centres are throughout the World thus spreading the risk.